takuhii/complete-react-guide/notes/Section_1.md

 # Section 1.1 - Welcome to the Course
-Max introducing himself...

 # Section 1.2 - What is ReactJS?
 React is a JavaScript Library for writing User Interfaces

-Consider NetFLix.
+Consider NetFlix.
 It is highly interactive, easy to ue and we don't wait for anything to load.

 Mobile apps give a great highly reactive user experience